unilight/R-NET-in-Tensorflow/README.md

 | My (Adam, 1 layer, w/ char emb) | 60.1 | 68.9 |

 You can find the [current leaderboard](https://rajpurkar.github.io/SQuAD-explorer/) and compare with other models.

+### Trained model weights
+As some have required recently, a set of trained model weights can be downloaded [here](https://slam.iis.sinica.edu.tw/demo/RNet/release.zip).
+Unzip and you can find 3 files.
+Put the 3 files in `Models/save/` and evaluate on it by following the instruction above.
+This set of parameter was obtained by training for 28 epochs, using current settings, and achieved 62.2/71.5 on the dev set.
+I didn't save each set of model weights when I ran the experiments originally, so I reran the experiment, causing a slight degration compared with the best score on the table above.
+I want to clarify that the difference may come from random initialization, so feel free to train your own model weights.

 ## Discussion